oalfonso-o/crossbox/README.md

 ### Pre-deployment

-- Copy crossbox/settings/.env.example to crossbox/settings/.env
+- Copy .env.example to .env
-- Uncomment the #DJANGO_SECRET_KEY='GENERATE' line
 - Generate a new **DJANGO_SECRET_KEY**
-- Replace add the new key to the uncommented line above.
+- Fill needed vars